 On my days off I try to travel around as much as I can, which requires much of my own initiative, and until now I have seen lots of different places like Edinburgh, Glasgow, Perth, and I have done a biking trip on Skye and Raasay, I would that recommend to everyone.
 By living in the hostel like other guests I have met people from different countries all over the world which is very interesting and furthers my chance to prove my English skills.

-If I could summarize my first three months in this country I would say I have learned a lot about myself, already improved my English, met very nice work colleagues, recognized the beauty of this country with its contrasts of big cities and untouched nature and recommend volunteering with the SYHA.”
+If I could summarise my first three months in this country I would say I have learned a lot about myself, already improved my English, met very nice work colleagues, recognised the beauty of this country with its contrasts of big cities and untouched nature and recommend volunteering with the Hostelling Scotland.

 I am Hauke and I’m 21 years old.
 I am going to work as a Volunteer at the Glen Nevis Youth Hostel until the end of August and I am looking forward to experiencing the beautiful Lochaber area!